fmeringdal/rust-rrule/README.md

 | Formula loop limit               | 10_000                | 65_535 (u16::MAX)           |
 | Iteration limit                  | 100_000               | 4_294_967_295 (u32::MAX)    |

-By default the "Arbitrary Limit" are used.
+By default, the "Arbitrary Limit" are used.
 If you instead want to use the "Crate Limit".
 Make sure you [understand the risks that come with this](#safety).

 <details>